matthew-robertson/Useful_things/I Learned Something Today/Python.md

 1. the `requests` library makes things easy as hecke for dealing with HTTP requests. `request.headers` will get you the dict of headers, `request.json` will get the body of the request.
 1. Use `pip install -r fileName` to install every requirement in the file.
 1. Build your `requirements.py` using `pip freeze > requirements.py`.
+1. `Mypy` is a separate, official, tool, that will do static analysis of your code for type errors.
+It does this using the type hints.
+1. There are a few contract libraries in Python, but since contract testing is so uncommon, the libraries aren't that great.
+[Contracts](https://github.com/deadpixi/contracts) is the one [Hillel Wayne](https://www.youtube.com/watch?v=MYucYon2-lk) recommends.

 ## venv
 1. Set it up using `pip install virtualenv`.